 Credit risk is the risk that if a counterparty to a financial instrument fails to meet its contractual obligations.
-The Company's exposure to credit risk is equal to the carrying value of cash and cash equivalents and receivables.
-Receivables primarily comprises \$8,561 in sales tax recoverable due from the federal government of Canada.
-To minimize the credit risk, Commander deposits its cash and cash equivalents with a high credit-rating financial institution.
+The Company's exposure to credit risk is equal to the carrying value of cash and receivables.
+Receivables primarily comprised \$11,502 in sales tax recoverable due from the federal government of Canada and \$24,825 funding advance to an optionee of the Company's Mexican project.